manubot/try-manubot/manuscript.md

 Manubot makes it easy to cite this manuscript [@9IQuyN3R].
 It has been used to write several manuscripts that are now preprints on _bioRxiv_ [@LGjXBQ7t; @O3pCOA4K; @1Pz4wmGn; @r2krHy6V].
+Notice that only [@1Pz4wmGn] has the correct name of the preprint server.
+Manubot allows authors to overwrite reference information, in this case with a BibTeX file.

 Lorem ipsum also makes a strong conclusion.